magicmarie/RentaCar/SystemArchitecture_RentaCar.md

 For the initial release, all backend components are packaged into a single Spring Boot executable JAR with an embedded Tomcat instance, run directly on a server with a compatible Java runtime (`java -jar renta-car.jar`) — no separate application server installation or WAR deployment step is required.
-It connects to a single MySQL instance, which may run on the same host for development or a separate host in production.
+It connects to a single relational database instance: MySQL when run with the `prod` Spring profile, or a file-backed H2 database when run with `dev` — the latter is what the current live deployment uses, since it removes the need for a separately hosted/paid database instance at this stage.
 The React SPA is built into static assets and can be served either from the same embedded Tomcat instance (as static resources) or from any static file host — the two are decoupled because all communication happens over the REST API, not server-rendered pages.
+In the current deployment the two are in fact split this way: the backend runs as a container and the SPA is served from a separate static host.

 ---